How to Choose Your Book’s Kdp Categories on Amazon

 Aside from sizing down the competition, choosing a more specific category will allow your book to get seen by the people that are specifically looking for it.
 However, that doesn’t necessarily mean that you want to pick the smallest, most niche category that you can find.

 There are plenty of people who have technically become “bestselling authors” by gaming the ranking system in this manner.
 If your book ranks within the top 3 spots in either the entire Amazon store or in any category, however small, your book is then awarded a bestseller banner that stays on your Amazon page.
-Your book could become a “bestseller” with even one sale by setting it in a category that’s small enough, but an overly niche category is going to hurt your book’s chance at getting found more than the perceived prestige that an ill-gotten bestseller banner could possibly help.
+Your book could become a “bestseller” with even one sale by setting it in a category that’s small enough, but an overly niche category is going to hurt your book’s chance of getting found more than the perceived prestige that an ill-gotten bestseller banner could possibly help.

 Ultimately, you have to consider where a potential reader would be looking to find your book.
 List out all of those possible categories.
 You’ll probably notice that while these categories are specific, they aren’t overly so.
 These are the categories that you want to pick from.

-You can decide which of these categories to pick by figuring out which of these categories are going to be the easiest to be able to compete in.
+You can decide which of these categories to pick by figuring out which of these categories is going to be the easiest to be able to compete in.
 Now, how do you do that?

 Once you have the number for each #1 book in each category that you listed out, look for a “best seller calculator” online.
 There are plenty available and you should be able to find one in the first search result.
-A best seller calculator can take the bestseller number that you’ve written down to tell you about how many sales that that book has to make every day to maintain its #1 spot within that category and its general rank.
-The lower that their daily calculated sales are, then the less competitive that category is.
+A best-seller calculator can take the bestseller number that you’ve written down to tell you about how many sales that book has to make every day to maintain its #1 spot within that category and its general rank.
+The lower their daily calculated sales are, then the less competitive that category is.

 To get the best chance at ranking, visibility, and sales, you ultimately want to pick categories with low competition but that still fit your book.
 By listing out related categories and calculating the daily sales of their #1 title, you can then figure out which of these categories are going to be both appropriate for your book and easy to rank in.